-About the Heritage Areas
+About Colorado’s National Heritage Areas

 A National Heritage Area is a site where the historic, cultural, and natural resources combine to create a landscape of national importance.
 Its significance is like that of a national park, but these are largely lived-in landscapes.
-Of the nearly 50 National Heritage Areas, Colorado hosts three of them: Cache la Poudre River, South Park, and Sangre de Cristo.
+Of the 62 National Heritage Areas, Colorado hosts three: Cache la Poudre River, South Park, and Sangre de Cristo.
 They boast the natural beauty, activities, and Western history Colorado is known for, while also representing Colorado’s many contributions to our nation’s diverse ancestry.

-Three Unique Experiences
+Three Unique Heritage Areas

 Ideas to Extend Your Stay: